 In the end, what seems like a more stringent vacation policy works out in the employee’s favor.
 When vacation hours are virtually unlimited, we take less of them.
 When vacations are limited, we naturally want to get the most out of those hours and avoid letting them go to waste.

 It’s a clever ploy, and it works.

 The incentive to keep working

-Perhaps my company doesn’t understand what “vacation” actually is.
-They do, however, keenly understand the psychology of man.
+Perhaps my company didn’t understand what “vacation” actually is.
+They do, however, keenly understand the psychology of humans.

-A taste of freedom has changed that for me.
-My current employer has one of the most relaxed vacation policies that I’ve ever seen, but I’m taking more vacay than ever.
-I won’t get my high utilization bonus for the remainder of the year, but I honestly don’t care.
+That taste of freedom changed that for me.
+My former employer had one of the most relaxed vacation policies that I’ve ever seen, but I took more vacay than ever.
+I didn’t get my high utilization bonus the last year I worked a full-time job with them, but I honestly didn’t care.

 How generous is your company with PTO time?
 Are your vacay hours limited?